Monday, October 4

 Your pilgrimage begins as you depart the USA on your international overnight flight.

 Tuesday, Octobet 5

 Arrive in Istanbul and transfer to hotel.
 Evening at leisure.

 AMPHIPOLIS, PHILIPPI, and NEAPOLI (KAVALA)

+Early morning departure from Istanbul.
+You will arrive in Thessaloniki, Greece, where you will be met by our representative.
 Follow in the footsteps of Paul and Silas to Amphipolis and explore the ruins of the many Christian basilicas there.
 In Philippi is a baptismal site commemorating where God opened the heart of Lydia (a seller of purple from Thyatira) to hear the words of Paul (Acts 16:13-15).
 Lydia and her household were the first Christian converts baptized on European soil.
 View the Roman-era crypt thought to have served as a prison for the apostle Paul, and explore Philippi’s famous Acropolis, Market Place, the Basilica of Paul, and Theater.
 Today’s last stop is Neapolis (Kavala), one of Greece’s most picturesque mainland ports where Paul landed with his disciples, Timothy and Silas.
 See the Roman Aqueduct and Acropolis.

 Dinner and Overnight - Thessaloniki